 - The Fool: The family gets themselves into all kinds of predicaments and gets out of them through nothing except their sheer idiocy and upbeat attitudes.

 - Fractured Fairy Tale: The first book is simply just a parody of Goldilocks with the Bunnies filling the role of the bears.

-- Hilarity in Zoos: The Dumb Bunnies Go to the Zoo naturally involves this, with the Bunnies mistaking a bird for an elephant and a butterfly for a lion, which leads to them freeing all the animals when the "lion" escapes its cage (read: flies away) and then adopting a pair of giant apes they mistake for a box of free kittens.
+- Hilarity in Zoos: The Dumb Bunnies Go to the Zoo naturally involves this, with the Bunnies mistaking a bird for an elephant and a butterfly for a lion, which leads to them freeing all the animals (including the actual lion) when the "lion" escapes its cage (read: flies away) and then adopting a pair of giant apes they mistake for a box of free kittens.